 Step 2.
 Input your DVD into the disk drive and click DVD > Disc to load content in the software.
 It supports any of the following DVD types: ISO images, VIDEO TS folders, homemade DVDs, 99-title DVDs with region codes, copy protections, etc.

 Step 3.
-Choose an output format like MP4 H.264 at the bottom of the interface.
+Choose an output format at the bottom of the interface.
+VideoProc Converter AI supports 1:1 backup and format conversion during the process.

 Step 4.
 Browse to select USB as the output folder.
 Ensure your pendrive has enough space, as DVD files can be large (a single-layer DVD holds about 4.7GB).

 Step 5.
-Press button RUN to convert DVD to flash drive.
+Press the RUN button to convert the DVD and copy it to your flash drive.

 💡 Important Notes: Ripping copy-protected DVDs may have legal implications depending on your location.
 We do not advocate downloading or converting authorized or copy-protected media content.